 When the kids wake up at 4am give them breakfast.
 Don’t fight it.
 Don’t try to give them a glass of water and put them back to bed.
 Their jet lag baby bodies just told them it is time to eat.
 They will make you listen to their needs even if it means crying for the next four hours.

-- After breakfast read a few favorite books, play with the toys you brought or take a bath.
+- After breakfast read a few books (this was my boys’ favorite, and I can still recite it by heart), play with the toys you brought or take a bath.

 - Do something quiet that can keep your kids entertained, but will not over stimulate them.

-- If you are way too tired to play a rousing game of peek-a-boo with your jet lag baby, pop some Curious George on or another favorite show.
+- If you are way too tired to play a rousing game of peek-a-boo with your kid, pop on some Curious George cartoons on your Kindle Fire or another favorite show.

 - Get yourself through the wee-hours of baby jet lag anyway you can.

 After about 1-3 hours, do your normal bedtime routine again.

 Your kids are probably still in their pajamas, but you can brush their teeth, have them sit on the toilet, change diapers, read stories and have a bottle or cup of milk.

 Now, stay very still as you pray that your kids will go back to sleep.